 When you arrive, you will follow the signs to the terminal, park, and head inside to get your boarding passes and window hangers for your car(s).
-Afterward, they will point you to the loading area.
-I wouldn’t recommend getting there too early.
+Afterward, they will point you to the loading area, and I wouldn’t recommend getting there too early.

-ProTraveler Tip: Once you load and the ship starts moving, you are not allowed to go to your car.
-Make sure your vehicle is ready to unload before you get on the boat and if you have a dog go ahead and get their kennel set up with them in it and their food and water ready.
-You will also want to let your dog walk/use the bathroom before you load.
-You want to unload your car as quickly as possible and head to the cabin deck and get your room keys from the purser.
+ProTraveler Tip: You cannot go to your car once you load and the ship starts moving.
+Make sure your vehicle is ready to unload before you get on the boat, and if you have a dog, go ahead and get their kennel set up with them and their food and water ready.
+You will also want to let your dog walk/use the bathroom before loading.
+You want to unload your car as quickly as possible, head to the cabin deck, and get your room keys from the purser.

-My family took a cross country trip and did some shopping in Washington before we went to the terminal.
-We ended up parking on the side of the road and rearranging our car and van, so we were ready when we got on the ferry.
+My family took a cross-country trip and shopped in Washington before we went to the terminal.
+We ended up parking on the side of the road and rearranging our car and van to prepare us for the ferry.
 I wouldn’t recommend this to anyone.

-If anyone in your family gets seasick, take meds before you ever get on the boat.
+If anyone in your family gets seasick, take meds before you get on the boat.
 I’m serious!
 The ship is hot and stuffy for the first two days, so you don’t want to get sick.
 Two of my four children got seasick, and it was not fun.
-I wish I would have treated them all before we got on the ship.
+I wish I had treated them all before we got on the ship.